Going home after caesarean birth

 Your caesarean wound will usually be along or just below your bikini line.
 Very rarely it might be straight up and down your tummy.
 It will usually have dissolvable stitches or staples.

-It will be covered by a waterproof dressing for several days, and you can usually shower with this on.
+The wound will be covered by a waterproof dressing for several days, and you can usually shower with this on.

 Wear loose cotton clothing that doesn’t press on your wound.